Rikkukun/ArchipelagoManualYumeNikki/README.md

 Instructions is considered a useful "Effect" item but it's not counted in the total amount of effects you need to reach the Ending.

 Instructions is an item you start with in the original game.
-This is replaced by the starting Nexus Key if Lock Nexus Doors is on and with a random item otherwise.
+This is replaced by the starting Nexus Key if Lock Nexus Doors is on.

 Filler locations are 100 Yen.
 They are currently not considered in the Vending Machines' logic.
 I will rethink about this when implementing Knifesanity.